Our site is in Beta Live, we welcome your feedback to help us improve the site.

 You can visit the Parish Councils pages for further information.

 This guidance note is intended to supplement the Code of Conduct for members.
-It is based on a more detailed guidance note ("Connected councillors: A guide to using social media to support local leadership") which was produced by the Local Government Group.
+It is based on a more detailed guidance note ("Connected councillors: A guide to using social media to support local leadership") produced by the Local Government Group.
 This short note has been approved by the Standards Committee.

 Who to ask if you have a question